syncfusion-content/winui-docs/winui/TreeGrid/Getting-Started.md

 # Getting started with WinUI TreeGrid (SfTreeGrid)

-This section explains the steps required to add the TreeGrid control and binding data in treegrid control.
+This section explains the steps required to add the [WinUI TreeGrid](https://www.syncfusion.com/winui-controls/treegrid) control and binding data in treegrid control.
 This section covers only basic features needed to get started with Syncfusion treegrid control.

 ## Creating an application with WinUI TreeGrid